GautamRaj-1200/obsidian-git-sync/frontend/input-file/input-file.md

 ## Styling file input
 - By default, it does not look great.
-- So what we do is we add a layer over this using absolute
+- So what we do is we add a layer over this using absolute positioning and design the upper layer and keep its pointer events to none.